Welcome to your directory of immigrating to Mexico

 Mexico and possible legal problems in the U.S.A…

 At the very least, rights to own beach or frontier zone property are limited for an American citizen who has lived for decades in Mexico but who has understandably NOT renounced his or her U.S. citizenship.
 By the way, Article 20 I c) is an example of how Mexico gives preferential treatment to folks from Latin American nations or the Spanish peninsula when awarding nationality status to them versus their "gringo" competitors, despite the existence of the North American Free Trade Agreement.
 The contrast with U.S. law is documented somewhat by the U.S. State Department here where dual nationality is addressed:

-*** 3) A U.S. citizen who is not of Mexican descent and who therefore cannot simultaneously be legally recognized as a Mexican citizen cannot legally vote in Mexico.
+*** 3) A U.S. citizen who is not of Hispanic descent and who therefore cannot simultaneously be legally recognized as a Mexican citizen cannot legally vote in Mexico.
 He or she also cannot be immuned from a sudden, abruptly imposed permanent deportation [without a hearing, in fact] for the opportunistically vague crime of getting involved somehow in political matters, or of being considered "inconvenient" for Mexico.
 One can confirm this political restriction's existence by consulting Mexico's Constitutional Article #33 at: